Khloé Kardashian Reveals She Had a Tumour Removed From Her Face: “I Was Lucky”

 “Dermatologist Tess Mauricio examined it, and a second biopsy was run by Dr. Daniel Behroozan because what they both were seeing was incredibly rare for someone my age,” Kardashian said in another photo, featuring another snap of the area.
 “A few days later I was told I need to have an immediate operation to remove a tumor from my face.”
 After receiving the news, she says she called her close surgeon friend Dr. Garth Fisher, who was the one person she trusted to “take incredible care of my face.”

-Following the surgery, Kardashian said she was still recovering, but assured her followers that everything seemed to be healing the way it should, with no signs of malignancy.
+Following the surgery, Kardashian says she’s still recovering, but everything seems to be healing the way it should, with no signs of malignancy.
 “I’m grateful to share that Dr. Fischer [sic] was able to get everything – all my margins appear clear, and now we are onto the healing process,” she wrote.
 “You’ll continue to see my bandages and when I’m allowed, you’ll probably see a scar (and an indentation in my cheek from the tumor being removed) but until then, I hope you enjoy how fabulous I’m making these face bandages look.”

 As a final note, Kardashian reminded her followers to get tested for melanoma frequently, writing that she had melanoma on her back when she was 19 years old and needed surgery to remove it back then as well.
 “I am pre-composed to melanomas.
 Even those who are not, we should be checking all the time,” she wrote.
 She then took a moment to express her gratitude to all the doctors who helped her along her journey, saying, “I was lucky and all I have is a scar to tell a story with.
 Most people aren’t as lucky as me and I am forever thankful and grateful.”